 This cannot be said to be a revolving dance-say, rather, a dance of angles, there being no full turn.
-The learner should begin by repeating the motions, to and fro, sideways, one bar each way, being careful not to throw the foot out farther than will allow the toe to touch the floor when making the two changes.
+The learner should begin by repeating the motions, not to throw the foot out farther than will allow the toe to touch the floor when making the two changes.
 By simply changing the angle of the slide to every possible direction, the whole dance is accomplished.

-Racket Waltz (One-Slide Racket in Waltz Time).
+Racket Waltz (One-Slide Racket in Waltz Time):